toddglewis/bond-hunter/README.md

+---
+title: README for "Bond Hunter"
+author: Todd Lewis <tlewis@brickabode.com>
+date: 30 May 2020
+---

-A game where you carry bonds and other people hunt you, inspired by real life:
+A game where you carry bonds and robbers hunt you, inspired by real life:

 ```